miltondimos/assignment2-release/assignment2_spec.md

   }
 }
 ```
 Note that when we attach the callback function we need to pass in the `this` argument, however we cannot do that explicitly and therefore we must bind a partial function to the callback with `std::bind` to pass in the hidden `this` argument.
+We add the placeholder variable `std::placeholders::_1` to the callback to allow the message pointer to be passed into our callback function.

 ### Publishers
 In order for information to be communicated to other components of the system, it must first be packaged and sent.
 This is the role of a publisher.
 In order to publish a message, you must first create a data structure which defines this message, populate it with the required information and then publish it.
 An example can be found below.